 Although there are many strong benefits to dental implants, like all surgical operations there are risks and drawbacks.

-Not a viable option for everyone – patients with weak or reduced jaw bones will likely not be able to have implant surgery
+Not a viable option for everyone – patients with weak or reduced jaw bones will likely not be able to have dental implant surgery

 Gap in time between initial implant procedure and final completion of the full surgery